wdnlotm/bulk2sc_GMVAE/_3_model_train_GMVAE/README.md

 # Train the GMVAE
 The main source code for `bulk2sc` is located in the `_model_source_codes` directory.
 Executing the provided Python script will train the GMVAE model using the data in the `_1_data_process_for_GMVAE` directory for 4000 epochs.
-Every 1000 epochs, the model will be saved in a directory.
+The model is saved every 1000 epochs in a designated directory.
 ```bash
 epoch=4001; savefreq=1000; h_dim1=128; h_dim2=64; z_dim=32